imryan/validatorpizza-ios/README.md

 # validatorpizza-ios
-🍕 iOS wrapper for the simple disposable email hunter
+🍕 iOS wrapper for the simple disposable email hunter and validator

 # Setup
 * Download project and drop in the contents of `ValidatorPizza` to your project.